dotnet/linker/docs/error-codes.md

   void TestMethod()
   {
-      // IL2026: Calling 'MethodWithUnreferencedCodeUsage' which has 'RequiresUnreferencedCodeAttribute'
+      // IL2026: method 'MethodWithUnreferencedCodeUsage' has 'RequiresUnreferencedCodeAttribute' which
       // can break functionality when trimming application code.
 Use 'MethodFriendlyToTrimming' instead. http://help/unreferencedcode
       MethodWithUnreferencedCodeUsage();
   }